minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 # TEK upload sequence

-Genuine TEK uploads are a sequence of 3 calls from app to server:
+Genuine TEK uploads are a sequence of two calls from app to server:

 1. /register, to request a one-time password (labConfirmationID) and an accompanying confirmationKey and bucketID

 2. /postkeys, to submit the TEK keys up to today.

-3. /postkeys, once more to submit the 14th TEK key.
-(NOTE:  It may be that in a next release of the GAEN framework the 14th (current) TEK is delivered together with the last 13 TEKs, followed immediately by a TEK renewal inside the framework, in the interest of privacy.)

 In between the first two calls, the user reads the labConfirmationID to the health care worker over the phone.
 This will take some time, typically from 5 to 60 seconds (this is an estimation; not a result from a user test).

-There’s a few hours of delay in between the second and third call, until just after Midnight when the framework allows retrieval of the 14th key.

 The following table plots this observable network traffic on a timeline.
-For this example, a delay of 20 seconds is used between the first and second call, and a delay of 8000 seconds is used between the second and third call.
+For this example, a delay of 20 seconds is used between the first and second call.

 <table>
   <tr>